rashmirrajashekara/docs/product-guides/Foundational & Workload Security.md

 -   The Key Broker will require the KMIP server’s client certificate, client key and root ca certificate.

--   The Key Broker uses the libkmip client to connect to a KMIP server
+-   The Key Broker uses the gemalto kmip-go client to connect to a KMIP server

 -   The Key Broker has been validated using the pykmip 0.9.1 KMIP